Thomas Smith (engineer): Family life

-In 1792 - five years after his appointment to the Northern Lighthouse Board - Smith married his third wife, Jean Lillie Stevenson (1751–1820).
+In 1792—five years after his appointment to the Northern Lighthouse Board—Smith married his third wife, Jean Lillie Stevenson (1751–1820).

 Prior to this, Smith had been twice widowed.
 He had five children by his first wife, though only a daughter (Jane) and son (James) survived infancy.
 He had one further daughter (Mary-Anne), by his second wife.

 Jean Lillie Stevenson was herself a widow, with a young son called Robert Stevenson.
-Her first husband was Alan Stevenson, a partner in a West Indies sugar trading house in Glasgow who died of epidemic fever on the island of St. Christopher in the West Indies in 1774 leaving Jean Lille in precarious financial circumstances.
+Her first husband was Alan Stevenson, a partner in a West Indies sugar trading house in Glasgow who died of epidemic fever on the island of St. Christopher in the West Indies in 1774 leaving Jean Lillie in precarious financial circumstances.

 The new family initially lived at 1 Blair Street off the Royal Mile in Edinburgh's Old Town, before moving to the then newly built 2 Baxter's Place at the head of Leith Walk in 1798/9.

 The relationship between Thomas Smith and his step-son Robert Stevenson proved to be close and admiring.
 Though Stevenson's mother had intended him for a career in the ministry, he instead became a keen assistant to his step-father's works and was formally apprenticed to Smith in 1791.
 This relationship was further cemented by an unusual circumstance: in 1799 Stevenson married his then 20-year-old step-sister Jane.
 The following year, Stevenson became a full partner in Smith's firm and eventually succeeded him as Chief Engineer to the Northern Lighthouse Board in 1808, initiating a dynasty of Stevenson's as lighthouse builders.

 Little is known about Thomas Smith's own son James except that he left home to found his own ironmongery business, but whether this was due to some rift with his father is unknown.
 His daughter Janet was mother to the physicist William Swan.

 Smith died at home in 2 Baxter's Place in on 21 June 1815, aged 62.
 He is buried in the north-east section of Old Calton Burial Ground.
 Upon his death, it was Robert Stevenson who inherited the house.